SeisComP/common/apps/tools/scconfig/descriptions/scconfig.rst

 It is divided into 4 areas:

-- red: the mode switch (user vs. system)
+* red: the mode switch (user vs. system)
-- yellow: panel switch
+* yellow: panel switch
-- green: title and description of current panel
+* green: title and description of current panel
-- blue: the content and interactive screen of the current panel
+* blue: the content and interactive screen of the current panel

-The main menu contains two entries: :guilabel:`File` and :guilabel:`Edit`.
+The Main menu contains two entries: :guilabel:`File` and :guilabel:`Edit`.

 The file menu allows to run the setup wizard (:guilabel:`Wizard`), to reload the configuration (:guilabel:`Reload`), to save the configuration (:guilabel:`Save`) and to close the configuration (:guilabel:`Quit`).

-The edit menu allows to switch the current configuration mode.
+The Edit menu allows to switch the current configuration mode.
 Pressing the switch button in the upper left corner (red box) is a shortcut for this operation.